MUSC Bulletin | College of Health Professions

 - If the GPA in the academic semester following a failing grade is below 2.0 undergraduate or 3.0 graduate, withdrawal or dismissal may be recommended.

-- The course (or an approved equivalent) in which the failing grade was earned must be retaken when recommended by the program director.
+- The course (or an approved equivalent) in which the failing grade was earned must be retaken when recommended by the division director.
 If the grade is below a 2.0 undergraduate or 3.0 graduate on the repeated course, the student may be dismissed.

 Clinical Probation and Dismissal